Lord of the Flies: the Novel and this Post

 Both movies vividly depict the chaos and brutality that has engulfed the boys.
 Both movies also clearly show the shock on the boys’ faces, including Jack and his hunters, over what happened.
 However, this does not end the rift or the violence.

-I also think the 1990 movie does a better job of continuing the rift between Ralph and Jack when Ralph tells Jack he won’t get away with murder and Jack’s rebuff and challenge.
+I also think the 1990 movie does a better job of continuing the rift between Ralph and Jack when Ralph tells Jack he won’t get away with murder and Jack rebuffs and challenges him.
 This is pivotal because the next scene is the hunt for Ralph and ending when the boys are finally rescued.

 In both movies, Jack and his hunters are determined to rid the island of the last remaining semblance of civilization, rules, and order, which is Ralph.
 Again, both movies do an excellent job of showing the shock on the boys’ faces when they see the adult at the end.
 The boys must finally come to terms with what they have allowed to happen.

-So, who was the intended audience for the 1990 remake of Lord of the Flies?
+So, who was the intended audience for the 1990 remake?
 Was it those who were familiar with either the original novel or the 1963 movie?
 Both?
 Neither?
 For Hollywood, the answer is all of the above:

 The epistemology of the remake is related to the dual motivations for this filmic trend, those being to both appeal to viewers who knew and loved the original texts and will pay to see the newest “re-imagining,” as well as to inculcate an interest in these older texts for new audiences who are possibly too young to know the original.